Pavakkai Pitlai

 Directions

 - Slit the bitter gourds and remove the seeds.
 Cut it into small pieces.
+(You can also cut it into thin round slices).
 Sprinkle little salt and mix well.
 Keep it aside.

 - Soak tamarind in water and squeeze out the juice by adding 3 cups of water little by little.